 - Automated responses, except Out of Office notices, will get a person unsubscribed from the list with little or no warning.

-Visit the KDLA Listserv Mailing Lists
+KDLA Listserv Mailing Lists page

-Text Express Youth Book Discussion Kits
+Youth Book Discussion Kits

 Youth Programming Kits

 The State Library offers multi-format kits that contain a large number of developmentally appropriate materials—books, CDs, DVDs, electronics, games or toys, and resource guides.
-All kits are packaged in sturdy containers and may be checked out for six weeks.
+All kits are packaged in sturdy containers and may be checked out for seven weeks.
 Kits are currently available on programs designed for ages preschool and teen.